ellenmliu/Interview-practice/README.md

    app.run()
 ```

-* I provided a path for the site with the app route.
+&nbsp;&nbsp; I provided a path for the site with the app route.
 Assuming the die has 6 sides
 from 1-6, it returns a JSON string of result.

 6) If you were to start your full-stack developer position today, what would be
 your goals a year from now?

-* If I were to start my full-stack developer today, I would aim to pick up other
+&nbsp;&nbsp; If I were to start my full-stack developer today, I would aim to pick up other
 libraries and modern technologies like Node.js and Angular.js.
 I have made a few
 applications, but would like to gain knowledge on how to make it more efficient
 and organized.
 I would also like to dive deeper on how to make a more secure web